Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Preliminaries

 The above filtration is called the \emph{Harder-Narasimhan filtration} of $\F$.
 It follows that the associated graded object $\bigoplus_{i}Q_i$, which we denote by $\Gr^{HN}(\F)$, is also uniquely determined by $\F$.

 \begin{prop} Suppose $Q$ is a semistable torsion-free sheaf, then there is a filtration by subsheaves

-so that the quotients $S_i/S_{i-1}$ are torsion free and stable, with $\mu(S_i)=\mu(Q)$. \end{prop}
+so that the quotients $G_i/G_{i-1}$ are torsion free and stable, with $\mu(G_i/G_{i-1})=\mu(Q)$. \end{prop}

 Such a filtration is usually referred to as a \emph{Seshadri filtration} of $Q$.
-Note that Seshadri filtration is in general \emph{not} unique; however, the associated graded object $\bigoplus_{i} S_i/S_{i-1}$ is nevertheless uniquely determined by $Q$.
+Note that Seshadri filtration is in general \emph{not} unique; however, the associated graded sheaf $\bigoplus_{i} (S_i/S_{i-1})^{**}$ is nevertheless uniquely determined by $Q$.
+See \cite{BTT} for detailed discussion.

 Combining the above two results, given any reflexive sheaf $\F$, there is a double filtration by reflexive subsheaves

 and